-The aim of this funding opportunity is to support and speed up the strategic profiling of Finnish universities in order to improve the quality of research.
+The Research Council of Finland grants competitive funding to Finnish universities to support them in strengthening their research profiles.
+The funding opportunity is often referred to as Profi.
+The aim of the funding is to support and speed up the strategic profiling of Finnish universities in order to improve the quality of research.

 A profiling area is a research area or a thematic research module that a university intends to develop according to its strategy.
 It is a carefully chosen part of the research conducted at the university.

 Profiling areas can be:

 - existing high-quality research areas or thematic research modules

 - emerging fields or thematic research modules with potential to reach a high level of research

 - new fields or thematic research modules with a great deal of potential.

 A profiling measure is an action that a university aims to carry out to develop a chosen profiling area.
 Universities may start several measures to advance the same area within a Profi call.

 Profi funding is granted based on peer review.
 The applications are reviewed by an international panel of experts organised by the Research Council of Finland.
 The panel members are rectors and vice rectors from European universities.